 If you want to use something other than PayPal to accept payments, consider these options.

 Founded in 1998, PayPal has become one of the most commonly used online payment systems in the past two decades.
-PayPal eliminates inconveniences associated with using paper money or checks, as you're able to do a lot through its online payment system.
+It eliminates inconveniences associated with using paper money or checks, as you can do a lot through its online payment system.

-While hundreds of millions of active PayPal accounts exist globally and many retailers accept PayPal, there are alternatives out there for people looking for something else.
+While hundreds of millions of active PayPal accounts exist globally and many retailers accept PayPal, there are alternatives out there.
 We'll look at a few of the best alternatives available.